lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 ### 2.3 - `Order` controller

 Let's move to the controller.
 Here are the **user actions** we want to implement:
-- As a manager, I can view all the undelivered orders
+- As a manager, I can add a new order
-- As a manager, I can add an order for a customer and assign it to a delivery guy
+- As a manager, I can list all the undelivered orders
-- As a delivery guy, I can view my undelivered orders
+- As a delivery guy, I can mark one of my orders as delivered
-- As a delivery guy, I can mark an order as delivered
+- As a delivery guy, I list all my undelivered orders

 Remember that the role of the controller is to delegate the work to the other components of our app (model, repository and views)!